 6.4km / 1.5 - 2 hours

-When following this route, you'll be taken along Ladybower Reservoir, which is at the heart of the Peak District National Park.
-The reservoir was built between 1935 and 1943, and during construction two villages were flooded to provide water for the industrial towns surrounding the Peak District.
+When following this route, you'll be taken along Ladybower Reservoir, which sits right at the heart of the Peak District National Park.
+The reservoir was built between 1935 and 1943, and during construction two villages were flooded to provide water for the thirsty industrial towns surrounding the Peak District.
 The countryside around the reservoir has grand views of the water, moors and woodland, making it a truly wonderful place to walk.

 More details about the start and endpoints of this nature-rich walk are available in our full guide to the Derwent Valley walk.

-Grindleford Station Walk
+The Best Peak District Walks - Grindleford Station Walk

 7.2km / 2 - 2.5 hours